Rakhipriya23/My_Android/README.md

-This Is for daily pratice.
+This Is for my daily pratice